Port-Hamiltonian formulations of poroelastic network models: Port-Hamiltonian descriptor system formulation

 Here, $K_{\mathcal{A}}$ and $K_{\mathcal{K}}$ denote the stiffness matrices corresponding to the operators $\mathcal{A}$ and $\mathcal{K}$, respectively, and $M_{\calY}$, $M_{\mathcal{M}}$ are the mass matrices corresponding to $\calY$ and $\mathcal{M}$.
 Since the finite element method is a Galerkin projection, we immediately observe that these matrices are symmetric.
 Under reasonable assumptions on the spatial discretization, the matrices are even positive definite (in the case $\rho> 0$).

 If $\rho > 0$, then~\eqref{eqn:twoField:opMatrix3:discrete} is an implicit equation with nonsingular matrix on the left-hand side.
 Thus, it is a pH-DAE of differentiation-index $\nu=0$.
-If~$\rho=0$, then the operator $\calY$ and the corresponding mass matrix $M_{\calY}$ are zero, i.e., the space-discretized system~\eqref{eqn:twoField:opMatrix3:discrete} reads
+If~$\rho \ddot u=0$, then the operator $\calY$ and the corresponding mass matrix $M_{\calY}$ are zero, i.e., the space-discretized system~\eqref{eqn:twoField:opMatrix3:discrete} reads

 where we have interpreted the external forcing as control variables and, as before, added the power-conjugated output equation.
 As before, the mass matrices $M_u$ and $M_p$ are assumed to be symmetric positive definite.
 Since the upper-left block in the matrix on the right-hand side of \eqref{eqn:twoField:opMatrix3:discrete:DAE} is zero, the pH-DAE cannot be of index $\nu=1$.
 Multiplication of the second and third equation with $K_{\mathcal{A}}^{-1}$ and $M_{\mathcal{M}}^{-1}$, rearranging the equations and variables details that~\eqref{eqn:twoField:opMatrix3:discrete:DAE} is in Hessenberg form, see \cite{BreCP96}.
 We immediately conclude that~\eqref{eqn:twoField:opMatrix3:discrete:DAE} has differentiation index $\nu=2$.
-The constraint equation $K_{\mathcal{A}}u_h = D^Tp_h + f_h$ is thus complemented with the \emph{hidden constraint}
+The constraint equation $K_{\mathcal{A}}u_h = D^Tp_h + f_h$ is thus complemented with the \emph{hidden constraint}, i.e., the constraint that arises from a linear combination of the original equations and their time derivatives.
+In the present case, we obtain with~\eqref{eqn:twoField:opMatrix3:discrete:DAE} the hidden constraint

 As a direct consequence, initial values $w_{h}^0$ and $u_{h}^0$ for $w_h$ and $u_h$, respectively, have to satisfy the consistency conditions